oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

 ## **Policy Setup**

-Before you start using OCI Language, OCI policies should be setup for allowing you to access OCI Language Services.
 Follow these steps to configure required policies.

-### 1. Setup Policies required in [Lab 1](?lab=analyze-text#PolicySetup) for using Language Service API
+### 1. Setup policies required in [Lab 1](?lab=analyze-text#PolicySetup) for using Language Service API

-### 2. Policies to allow custom model training jobs to access  OCI Object Storage:
+### 2. Setup policies to allow model training jobs to access OCI Object Storage:

 -   #### 1.
 Navigate to Dynamic Groups